umbraco/UmbracoDocs/11/umbraco-cms/tutorials/add-azure-active-directory-authentication.md

 ---
 description: >-
-  Learn how to use Azure Active Directory credentials to login to the Umbraco backoffice
+  Learn how to use Azure Active Directory credentials to login to Umbraco either as a user or a member.
 ---

-# Authenticating the Umbraco backoffice with Azure Active Directory credentials
+# Add Azure Active Directory authentication

-This article describes how to configure Azure Active Directory (Azure AD) with Umbraco Users and Members.
+This tutorial takes you through configuring Azure Active Directory (Azure AD) with Umbraco backoffice users and frontend members.

 {% hint style="warning" %}
 Azure AD conflicts with Umbraco ID which is the main authentication method used on all Umbraco Cloud projects.

 Due to this, we **highly recommend not using Azure AD for backoffice authentication on your Umbraco Cloud projects**.

-It is still possible to use other [External Login Providers](external-login-providers.md) like Google Auth and OpenIdConnect, with Umbraco Cloud.
+It is still possible to use other [External Login Providers](../reference/security/external-login-providers.md) like Google Auth and OpenIdConnect, with Umbraco Cloud.
 {% endhint %}

 ## Configuring Azure AD